Clinical Medicine

 - Vascular Surgery

-USMLE Step 2
+USMLE Step 2 CK

 USMLE Step 2 Preparation

-The USMLE Step 2 is of similar format to USMLE Step 1 in that the exam tests for clinical understanding of medical theory applied in a clinical setting.
+The USMLE Step 2 is part of a similar format to USMLE Step 1 in that the exam tests for clinical understanding of medical theory applied in a clinical setting.
 It uses the multiple-choice examination format to test clinical knowledge.
 During your core clinical rotations, you will consolidate your medical knowledge, which will help you score highly on the USMLE Step 2.
 The clinical rotations will expose you to casework, exams, and preceptor feedback, all of which will contribute to preparing you for the USMLE Step 2.

 Importance of USMLE Step 2 Exam

 The USMLE Step 2 exam is important for securing your preferred residency placement.
 In order to acquire your medical license, you’ll need to have passed USMLE Step 1 and USMLE Step 2.
 Passing both exams is also a requirement for graduation.
 Among many of the factors that a residency program will consider in its applicants, performance on all licensing exams is the first consideration.
 Criteria that will be reviewed include how many attempts at passing were needed on the USMLE 1 and 2 and the score on USMLE Step 2.
 Therefore, you should select a medical program that will do an exceptional job preparing you for these exams.
-Over the last three years, Saba students have achieved 99% USMLE Step 11 and 99% USMLE Step 2 CK2 first-time pass rates.
+Over the last three years, Saba students have achieved 98% USMLE Step 11 and 99% USMLE Step 2 CK2 first-time pass rates.

-2. Based on 2021-2023 data.
-First-time pass rate defined as total number of students passing the USMLE Step 2 CK on their first attempt divided by the total number of students taking USMLE Step 2 CK for the first time during the calendar years 2021 to 2023.
+2. First-time pass rate defined as total number of students passing the USMLE Step 2 CK on their first attempt divided by the total number of students taking USMLE Step 2 CK for the first time in calendar year 2024.
+In order to sit for the USMLE Step 2 CK exam, the student must successfully complete the Clinical Medicine curriculum and such other prerequisites as the school may establish at its discretion.

 Hospital Affiliations